izikeros/blog/content/posts/posts/2020/2020-01-31-finding_errors_in_data_data_validation.md

 > **Example**
 > A classification algorithm could be used to identify incorrect data in a dataset of job applicants.
 The algorithm could be trained to predict the type of job that each applicant is applying for based on their qualifications and experience.
 If an applicant's data is incorrect, the algorithm may flag this data as belonging to an unexpected category.

-In conclusion, machine learning algorithms provide a powerful toolset for identifying errors in data.
+Machine learning algorithms provide a powerful toolset for identifying errors in data.
 Clustering, anomaly detection, and classification algorithms can be used to automatically analyze large and complex datasets, and can identify patterns and anomalies in the data that may not be easily detected through manual inspection.
 By using machine learning algorithms to identify errors in the data, organizations can improve the accuracy and quality of their data, and make more informed decisions based on the data.

 ## Using Data Quality Tools to Find and Fix Errors in Data